 22. Default judgment for an unspecified amount

-(1) Except as provided in rule 24, a Registrar may, in the absence of the parties, give default judgment against the defendant for an unspecified amount if the claim is for an unliquidated amount to which rule 21 does not apply.
+(1) Except as provided in rule 24, a registrar may, in the absence of the parties, give default judgment against the defendant for an unspecified amount if the claim is for an unliquidated amount to which rule 21 does not apply.

-(2) When the Registrar gives default judgment for an unspecified amount, the Registrar must —
+(2) When the registrar gives default judgment for an unspecified amount, the registrar must —

 (a) list the application for a hearing at which the amount is to be assessed by the Court; and